datacamp-content/courses-introduction-to-shell/README.md

 The same is true of courses:
-this process is described as a one-way flow, but in practice,
-CLs and CDs will loop back repeatedly as each stage informs them of something they've overlooked or don't need in a previous stage.
+this process is described as a one-way flow, but in practice, the CL will loop back repeatedly as each stage informs her of something she overlooked.
+Similarly,
+the CD may add, move, or remove some specific lesson items as she fills in content (though she must review any significant changes with the CL).
 With practice,
 those loops become tighter and more productive, and multi-author maintenance of lessons will become less expensive.